Zain-Alabdin-Salameh/Con3X-Task-002-2/Readme.md

 8- run `truffle deploy`.

+9-replace contract address in at contract controller with your deployed contracr address.

-9- run `yarn start` to run the application at port 3000.
+10- run `yarn start` to run the application at port 3000.

-10- to run test run this command : `yarn test`.
+11- to run test run this command : `yarn test`.